Skip to content

 Easy Black Beans and Rice

-This black beans and rice recipe is easy to make with canned beans, white rice and simple seasonings.
-It’s ready to be served as a side or main in only 30 minutes!
+This black beans and rice is easy to make with beans, white rice and simple seasonings.
+Serve it as a side, add chicken or sausage for a main meal or roll up in a burrito!

 Black beans and rice in a white bowl.